-Evidence of current financial support, verifying sufficient funds and living expenses are available for a minimum of one year of study, is required by U.S. Immigration policy.
-This form, which is located on the International Student Application, must have been completed in full within the past three months and contain all necessary signatures and the seal or stamp of the financial institution.
+Evidence of current financial support, verifying that the student has sufficient funds and living expenses available for a minimum of one year of study, is required by U.S. Immigration policy.
+The Financial Guarantee Form, which is located on the International Student Application, must have been completed in full within the past three months and contain all necessary signatures and the seal or stamp of the financial institution.
 Funds must be in U.S. currency.